-Stretched clusters extend the vSAN cluster from a single site to two sites for a higher level of availability and intersite load balancing.
+Stretched clusters extend the vSAN cluster from a single data site to two sites for a higher level of availability and intersite load balancing.
 Stretched clusters are typically deployed in environments where the distance between data centers is limited, such as metropolitan or campus environments.

 You can use stretched clusters to manage planned maintenance and avoid disaster scenarios, because maintenance or loss of one site does not affect the overall operation of the cluster.
-In a stretched cluster configuration, both sites are active sites.
+In a stretched cluster configuration, both data sites are active sites.
 If either site fails, vSAN uses the storage on the other site. vSphere HA restarts any VM that must be restarted on the remaining active site.

 A vSAN stretched cluster can tolerate one link failure at a time without data becoming unavailable.
 A link failure is a loss of network connection between the two sites or between one site and the witness host.
 During a site failure or loss of network connection, vSAN automatically switches to fully functional sites.